Most political candidates don’t decide they need a website on their own. It’s usually when someone else points it out.

 That’s usually the moment candidates start thinking seriously about their online presence.
 And it’s often later than it should have been.

 Online political campaigning has changed over the years, but one thing hasn’t: the political campaign website is still the hub.
 It’s where donations go, where information lives, and where people check whether a campaign feels legitimate.
-Launching a website at the last minute often creates more stress than results.

-Starting early reduces pressure later
+Starting your campaign website early reduces pressure later

 There are tools to set up, decisions to make, and details to sort out.
 Starting early gives you room to learn without rushing.
 More importantly, it keeps small decisions from becoming stressful ones later, when deadlines are closer and attention is pulled in multiple directions.

 Most candidates who start early aren’t trying to perfect everything.
 They’re trying to get something solid in place so the campaign can move forward.
+When we get material for building a website, sometimes it doesn’t all come at once.
+While you want to have enough content to get the site started, a website is always a work in progress.

 Start early to raise money and donations faster